digitalinteraction/livingdata-docs/chapter1/device-management.md

 ## Uploading Data

 Devices in the 'awaiting sync' box should be placed onto ANY dock.
+When placed on the dock it will upload and wipe the device.

+Devices which are fully charged can be removed and placed in the 'ready to program' box to make room for more devices that need to be uploaded.